 Once you start treatment, you will have regular blood tests to see how well the treatment is working and to detect side effects or drug resistance.
 Monitoring will continue after finishing treatment to determine if the infection has come back.
 Treatment should not be stopped without discussing this with your doctor because, in some cases, the virus can come back quickly, causing severe liver injury.

-Antiviral medications — If your doctor thinks you should be treated, there are two types of antiviral medications that can be used, nucleos(t)ide analogues (these are oral medications that you take daily) and interferon (an injectable medication).
+Antiviral medications — If your doctor thinks you should be treated, there are two types of antiviral medications that can be used, nucleos(t)ide analogs (these are oral medications that you take daily) and interferon (an injectable medication).
 Most patients receive an oral medication; however, your doctor will discuss these choices with you.

 Entecavir — Entecavir (brand name: Baraclude) is a recommended treatment for patients who have not been treated with oral antivirals before.
-Although resistance to entecavir is uncommon in people who have never received antiviral therapy, it can occur in up to 50 percent of people who have used lamivudine for treatment of hepatitis B. (See 'Other agents' below and "Entecavir in the treatment of chronic hepatitis B virus infection".)
+Although resistance to entecavir is uncommon in people who have never received antiviral therapy, it can occur in up to 50 percent of people who have used lamivudine for treatment of hepatitis B. (See "Entecavir in the treatment of chronic hepatitis B virus infection".)

 Tenofovir — Tenofovir is a recommended treatment for both patients who have been and those who have never been treated with oral antivirals for hepatitis B. Tenofovir is available in two formulations: tenofovir disoproxil fumarate (brand name: Viread) and tenofovir alafenamide (brand name: Vemlidy).
 For most patients, tenofovir alafenamide is preferred, if it is available.